 DNA parentage charts provided don’t always accurately depict the full story - mainly what is being expressed.
 As we discussed above, most ALDs do have heavy poodle ancestry, as that is where the non-shedding, allergy friendly coat comes from -- BUT as you can see yourself, the ALD looks nothing like a poodle.
 Some of the most obvious differences:

 The ALD has a much looser and sometimes even straight coat that is much easier to brush.

 These important traits come from Labrador and other infusion breeds.
 These traits are preserved for future generations by the careful selection of an educated breeder.
 When looking at a DNA parentage report, some reports will show labrador and cocker components ranging from 15% apiece, to none at all.
 These reports vary depending on the foundation breeds used in the line, and how far back the foundation crosses occurred.
 For instances where the foundation crosses occurred 10 or more generations back (i.e. the initial labrador poodle cross or cocker poodle cross was the great, great, great, great, great, great, great, great, great, grandparents of the puppy you purchased), the labrador or cocker spaniel might not even register on the report.
 That does not make your dog any less of an Australian Labradoodle but actually makes your dog a purebred ALD.
-To ensure parentage of our breed and the accuracy of our dog registries myself and many other breeders keep the DNA profile on their dogs to allow for verification of the parents.
+To ensure parentage of our breed and the accuracy of our dog registries myself and many other breeders keep the DNA profile on their dogs to allow for verification of the parents. *DNA profiles do not contain ancestry or disease information - rather DNA profiles are the unique ID of the dog (similar to a fingerprint) which is tied to their microchip number and is used to verify parentage if questioned.
 Most labradoodle clubs also require members to run DNA profiles for all dogs registered in their clubs.

 Also ALDs have a shorter muzzle, are much more compact, and have thicker boning.